-v.
-Direct Release Provisions
+B. Direct Release Provisions

 Due to unknowns regarding the future development patterns and the associated proposed stormwater quantity and quality management systems within a watershed, it is the policy of the Hendricks County Drainage Board to discourage direct release of runoff from a new development or redevelopment without providing detention.
 However, in rare circumstances, where a comprehensive watershed-wide hydrologic study or watershed plan of a major stream adopted by the Hendricks County Drainage Board and/or the Hendricks County Surveyor (not a "beat the peak" analysis) substantiates the benefits of (or allows for) direct release for a proposed development located adjacent to a major stream, the detention requirements set in this Ordinance may be waived.
-Other special circumstances when such a waiver may be considered by the Hendricks County Drainage Board and/or Hendricks County Surveyor include situations where the design of a regional pond has already taken into account the provision of direct release in certain areas in the watershed or when the subject development is immediately next to a major stream that has a larger than 100 square miles drainage area.
+Other special circumstances when such a waiver may be considered by Hendricks County include situations where the design of a regional pond has already taken into account the provision of direct release in certain areas in the watershed.